amalhub/state-dance/README.md

 The following project is desinged to create **User Tasks** in **Ballerina** using Github issues for asynchronous service orchestrations.
 ![Architecture diagram](https://github.com/amalhub/state-dance/blob/master/resources/state-dance-diagram.png "Architecture diagram")
+The project demonstrates a customer seningd a loan approval request, Ballerina will create a User task (git issue) in github assigning it to the loan officer for approval.
+Once the loan officer responds to the task, Github webhook will invoke the Bellerina call back service.
+Depending on the approval/disapproval, an email will get sent back to the respective customer.

 ### How to run
 1. Download and deploy the **/ballerina/ApprovalService.bal** file in [Ballerina server](https://ballerinalang.org/).
    * Make sure to update the configurations.